 VA Headstone or Grave Marker

-VA will provide a headstone or grave marker for veterans buried anywhere in the world, and for eligible dependents buried in National Cemeteries, State Veterans' Cemeteries, or Military Post Cemeteries.
+VA will provide a headstone or grave marker for eligible veterans buried anywhere in the world, and for eligible dependents buried with the veteran, in National Cemeteries, State Veterans' Cemeteries, or Military Post Cemeteries.

 The style and type of marker furnished will depend on the rules of the particular cemetery.
 Niche markers are also available for identifying cremated remains in a columbarium.